Revise Your Unit’s Subsite or Pages

 Best practices

 • Internal links may need to be used to avoid duplication or to enhance SEO.
+Information should never be duplicated across different pages; instead you can create an internal link.

 • PDF brochures should be converted to webpages, made accessible, or removed from the website.

 • Pages should have 1400 to 2600 words.
 That is, sub-sections should usually all be on one page rather than broken up into several child pages.
+If a page gets too long, Web Ops will suggest that it gets broken up into child pages.

 Marketing, technology, and management

-• WebOps will create a new sitemap outline to reflect changes.
+• For larger subsites, WebOps will create a new sitemap outline to reflect changes.
 We will work with you to reorganize the structure as needed with the focus on the needs of the website visitor, not the organization of the office.
 It’s important to keep the new sitemap shallow for ADA, SEO, and general ease-of-use.

 • What is the role of social media (Facebook, Instagram, YouTube, etc.) for your office?
+Should links to social media be included on your pages?

 • Photography may need to be updated.
 Make sure we have the right to post the images.